Schedule Service

 The furnace unit is just one part of the equation.
 Professional installation is crucial for safety and performance, and the labor costs typically range from $1,000 to $3,000.
 When you combine the unit and the labor, most homeowners in the DFW area can expect to pay between $3,800 and $10,000 for a complete furnace replacement.
 The final installation cost depends on the complexity of the job.
 For example, if your ductwork needs adjustments or if the new unit is in a hard-to-reach spot, it might take more time.
 Getting a detailed quote for our HVAC services is the best way to understand the full scope of the project.

-How Furnace Type Affects the Price
+How Furnace Type Impacts Your Final Price

 Gas furnaces are a popular and efficient choice for keeping Texas homes warm during those surprise cold snaps.
 The total installed cost for a new gas furnace usually falls between $4,500 and $8,000.
 They are highly effective, but they do require specialized connections for the gas line and proper ventilation, which is factored into the installation price.
 The specific model you choose will also play a role.
 As a certified Trane Comfort Specialist, we install high-quality, reliable systems designed to last.
 We can walk you through the different options to find a gas furnace that delivers consistent warmth and fits your budget.